-- 29 (1) Score sheets provided by the Association are the only official record of a match. - (2) Captains are to ensure that a match has been played in accordance with these rules before signing the score sheet for that match - (3) The captain of the home team is responsible for - (a) Ensuring the Club Administrator receives score sheet by the Friday following the match, - (b) Checking results on Tennisscores.net and notify the Division Administrator within 3 weeks if any alterations need to be made. - (4) The Club Administrator is responsible for entering scores of all the home team's results on Tennisscores.net by 4pm on the Sunday after the match. - (5) The Divisional Administrator is responsible for; - (a) Checking results entered by Club Administrator's - (b) Recording a washout for any match not entered by 6pm on Sunday following match. - (c) Advancing Tennisscores.net ready to enter matches by 6pm on Monday. - (d) Checking and adjusting any results which are disputed within 3 weeks and emailing team captains involved - (6) If the Secretary has not received the score sheet of the match within the specified time, the team failing to submit the form may lose its points for the match.
+- 29 (1) Score sheets provided by the Association are the only official record of a match. - (2) Captains are to ensure that a match has been played in accordance with these rules before signing the score sheet for that match - (3) The captain of the home team is responsible for - (a) Ensuring the Club Administrator receives score sheet by the Friday following the match, - (b) Checking results on scoring system nominated by AYC Committee and notify the Division Administrator within 3 weeks if any alterations need to be made. - (4) The Club Administrator is responsible for entering scores of all the home team's results on scoring system nominated by AYC Committee by 4pm on the Sunday after the match. - (5) The Divisional Administrator is responsible for; - (a) Checking results entered by Club Administrator's - (b) Recording a washout for any match not entered by 6pm on Sunday following match. - (c) Checking and adjusting any results which are disputed within 3 weeks and emailing team captains involved